classgraph/classgraph/README.md

 ```

 Primitive types (int, long, short, float, double, boolean, char, byte) are wrapped in the corresponding wrapper class (Integer, Long etc.) before being passed to the provided StaticFinalFieldMatchProcessor.

-**Note:** Visibility modifiers of matching fields are not checked, so the constant literal initializer value of matching fields will be returned even in cases where fields are private, package-private or protected.

 ### Finding files (even non-classfiles) anywhere on the classpath whose path matches a given regular expression